Practical use of variational principles for modeling water waves: Introduction

-There are mainly two variational formulations for irrotational surface waves that are commonly used, namely the Lagrangian of Luke \cite{Luke1967} and the Hamiltonian of Petrov-Zakharov \cite{Petrov1964, Zakharov1968}.
-Details on the variational formulations for surface waves can be found in review papers, e.g., \cite{Radder1999,Salmon1988,Zakharov1997}.
+There are mainly two variational formulations for irrotational surface waves that are commonly used, namely the Lagrangian of \textsc{Luke} \cite{Luke1967} and the Hamiltonian of \textsc{Petrov}--\textsc{Zakharov} \cite{Petrov1964, Zakharov1968}.
+Details on the variational formulations for surface waves can be found in review papers, \eg, \cite{Radder1999, Salmon1988, Zakharov1997}.
 The water wave problem is also known to have the multi-symplectic structure \cite{Bridges1996}.
-These variational principles have been exploited, in different variants, to build analytical and numerical approximations, e.g., \cite{Balk1996, Kim2001} just to mention a few references.
+These variational principles have been exploited, in different variants, to build analytical and numerical approximations, \eg, \cite{Balk1996, Kim2001} just to mention a few references.

-Luke's Lagrangian assumes that the flow is exactly irrotational, i.e., the Lagrangian involves a velocity potential but not explicitly the velocity components.
+Luke's Lagrangian assumes that the flow is exactly irrotational, \ie, the Lagrangian involves a velocity potential but not explicitly the velocity components.
 If in addition the fluid incompressibility and the bottom impermeability are satisfied identically, the equations at the surface can be derived from Zakharov's Hamiltonian \cite{Zakharov1968}.
 Thus, both principles naturally assume that the flow is exactly irrotational, as it is the case of the water wave problem formulation, but Zakharov's Hamiltonian is more constrained than Luke's Lagrangian.
 Luke's and Zakharov's variational formulations require that part or all of the equations in the bulk of the fluid and at the bottom are satisfied identically, while the remaining relations must be approximated \cite{Craig1993}.
 It is because the irrotationality and incompressibility are mathematically easy to fulfill, that they are chosen to be satisfied identically.
 Beside simplicity, there are generally no reasons to fulfill irrotationality and/or incompressibility instead of the impermeability or the isobarity of the free surface, for example.
 In this paper, we illustrate the benefit of releasing the constraints of exact irrotationality and incompressibility, since approximations of these relations are sufficient in most practical cases.